BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

   * 13.5 - 3: The first = should be =>
   * 13.5 - 17: missed $Im(exp(z^3)) = ie^{x^3-3xy^2}\sin(3x^2y-y^3)$
   * 13.6 - 17: missed $\pi$ in answer

-# Watch out
-* **Always check your result**
-* Read the question again.
-* Check Matrix Size
-* Basic arithmetic calculation.
-Write them down.
-* Careful on the terminology.
-E.g: Solution sets means 0, 1, or infinity.
-It does not mean a basis set. or a solution.
-* **Think from the new view**.
-Linear Algebra deal with a GROUP of equations, instead on individual.

-# Thought for the week

-* “Obvious is the most dangerous word in mathematics.”  —  Eric Temple Bell
-* “The advancement and perfection of mathematics are intimately connected with the prosperity of the State.”  — Napoleon
-* “Besides language and music, mathematics is one of the primary manifestations of the free creative power of the human mind.” — Hermann Weyl
-* “Do not worry too much about your difficulties in mathematics, I can assure you that mine are still greater.” — Albert Einstein
-* “Learning without thought is labor lost; thought without learning is perilous." — Confucius
-* "Mathematics is not a spectator sport. " — George Polya
-* "True pleasure lies not in the discovery of truth, but in the search for it." — Tolstoy
-* "Those who ask questions are fools for the moment; those who do not ask questions remain fools forever."— Confucius

 # Notes